daphne-eu/daphne/doc/DaphneDSL.md

 | `&&` | logical AND |
 | `\|\|` | logical OR (lowest precedence) |

-*We plan to add more operators here, including unary operators.*
+*We plan to add more operators, including unary operators.*

 *Matrix multiplication (`@`):*
 The inputs must be matrices of compatible shapes, and the output is always a matrix.